al651/Home-Security-Robot/README.md

 ![ESP32-CAM connections](/assets/esp32-CAM-connections.png)

-The code I used for the esp32cam won't be included, you can get that from this repository https://github.com/rzeldent/esp32cam-rtsp.
+The code I used for the ESP32-CAM won't be included, you can get that from this repository https://github.com/rzeldent/esp32cam-rtsp.
 This upload is only for the Flutter app that connects to the esp32cam and the Arduino Nano driving code.
 Credits go to the repository listed above for their ESP32-CAM connections diagram.

-### Pictures of the app
+### The App

+The app is quite simple, it uses a VLC player plugin called "flutter_vlc_player" and simple flutter UI elements.
+You may notice a menu button in the top left of the app, but it has no functionality.
+While learning to use Flutter, I played with the different UI elements and thought a menu could serve to add additional functionality.
+I never added additional functionality but forgot to remove the menu button.

 <img src="assets/app-setup-screen.png" alt="Setup screen of the app" width="300"/>

 <img src="assets/app-camera-screen.png" alt="Camera screen of the app when connected to a ESP32-CAM" width="300"/>

-### Picture of my messy robot design
+### The Robot

 ![Picture of my messy robot](/assets/my-messy-robot-design.jpg)